divyadhimaan/Capstone-Project/Project_Code/Signature_Detection/Line Sweep/readme.md

 The **Line-Sweeping algorithm** was run in both ways: vertically and horizontally.<br> On the basis of this, the exact signature is detected and after that this image is passed as an input to the verification algorithm.

-The Result Images obtained from OCR based Signature Verifciation Approach are now passed through Line Sweep Algorithm. <br>
+The Result Images obtained from OCR based Signature Verification Approach are now passed through Line Sweep Algorithm. <br>

 ### Tools Used